tarantool/doc/doc/reference/reference_lua/uuid.rst

 .. function:: new()

+    Since version :doc:`2.4.1 </release/2.4.1>`.
     Create a UUID sequence.
 You can use it in an index over a :ref:`uuid field <details_about_index_field_types>`.
     For example, to create such index for a space named `test`, say: